Turn Your LinkedIn Automation Expertise into Revenue!

 How MQLs Are Identified

-- Engaging with multiple emails or newsletters
+• Clicking and engaging with marketing emails or newsletters

 Why Is a Marketing Qualified Lead (MQL) Important?

-2. Higher Conversion Rates
+Better Conversion Rates

 How MQL Impacts SEO